lucastoro/denoiser/README.md

 This is a simple YAML configuration:

 ```
 filters: # the filter section will discard whole lines
  - s: 'DEBUG' # this string will cause all lines containing 'DEBUG' to be ignored
  - r: 'INFO|WARNING' # this reg. expression will cause all matching lines to be ignored

 normalizers: # the normalizers section will discard specific portions
  - s: 'luca' # this string will cause all occurences of 'luca' to be ignored
  - r: '\\d{2}:\\d{2}:\\d{2}' # this reg. expression will cause all 'dd:mm:ss' dates to be ignored

 artifacts:
  - alias: project-output # a simple mnemonic
    target: file://output.log # this will load the output.log file from disk
    reference:"
     - https://logs.localhost:/succesfull.log # this will download the file via HTTPS
  - alias: install.log # a simple mnemonic
    target: file:///var/log/install.log
    reference:"
     - http://logs.localhost:/log-0001.log # here we use 2 different "reference" files
     - http://logs.localhost:/log-0002.log
 ```

+### Unicode support
+The project has partial support for unicode, deconding from `UTF-8`.
+"Partial" means that while full UTF-8 deconding is enabled, the application does not try to [normalize the codepoints](https://unicode.org/reports/tr15) in any way.
+If you're an unicode expert, you know that this means that I'm a lazy person, but if you're not, this just means that it should be good enough for you.
+`UTF-8`, `Latin 1` and plain `ASCII` decoders are supported, and will be used both when reading from disk and when downloading through http.
+When downloading the right decoder will be inferred by the `Content-Type` header field, while when loading from disk `UTF-8` will be used by default.

 ## Small technicalities
 This implementation relies heavily on multi-threading (in particular when built with the `DENOISER_THREAD_POOL` option